Rogue One: Critical response

 IGN reviewer Eric Goldman gave the film 9 out of 10, describing Rogue One's storytelling being related to the plot of Star Wars (1977) as a "tricky gambit", but praised it for being clear and connected.
 He also enjoyed the visual aesthetic, which he opined helped establish its own identity, and praised the performances of Jones, Luna, and Tudyk.
-He disliked the film's connection to other Star Wars films, disliking the use of digital effects to recreate a character from the original trilogy, deeming it as "uncanny valley."
+He disliked that the film's connection to other Star Wars films included the use of digital effects to recreate a character from the original trilogy, whose appearance he thought suffered from the "uncanny valley factor."
 Peter Travers of Rolling Stone affirmed the film as being reminiscent of the original trilogy, and enjoyed Edwards' direction and the pacing.
 He especially enjoyed Jones' performance and the action sequences in the third act, although he felt the film's exposition slightly undermined character interactions.
 Travers went on to give the film 4 stars. /Film rated Rogue One an 8 out of 10, with writer Peter Sciretta enjoying the darker tone, action sequences, Giacchino's score, and felt it retroactively improved Star Wars by providing additional context and backstory.
 Sciretta wished the film focused on further characterization, which he felt was neglected due to the ensemble cast and runtime.

 Justin Chang, writing for the Los Angeles Times, praised Fraser's cinematography and also enjoyed the action sequences, feeling its storytelling would "immediately ascend to classic status" and justified its existence.
 He particularly emphasized the cast, and commended the performances of Yen, Luna, and Jones; he defended the ensemble cast from criticism by contending it highlighted the film's anti-fascist themes.
-Chang also speculated that the film had faster pacing due to wanting to avoid criticisms of slow pacing from the prequel trilogy.
+Chang also speculated that the film had a fast pace to avoid the criticism of slow pacing directed toward the prequel trilogy.
 Peter Bradshaw, a film critic of The Guardian giving a 4-star rating, enjoyed the film for providing "muscular and adroit" variations on familiar Star Wars elements and themes in addition to the depiction of the Death Star.
 He also offered general praise for cast performances, including that of Mikkelsen, Mendelsohn, Jones, Tudyk, Yen, and Luna, but felt the film did not "go rogue at any stage" and considered it to be released during the cultural zeitgeist of Star Wars: The Force Awakens (2015).
 In another 4-star review for The Guardian, Mark Kermode further praised the cast, enjoying the diversity and positively compared Jyn's character to that of Ellen Ripley from the film Aliens (1986).
 He also praised the cinematography of the battle scenes, which he described as being evocative of the Normandy landings and Vietnam War, and felt the standalone nature of the film allowed it to raise the dramatic stakes during the third act.